-ASAP was created in partnership with The Monitoring Association (formerly the Central Station Alarm Association) and the Association of Public Safety Communications Officials (APCO), with Vector Security President and CEO Pam Petrow co-chairing the steering committee.
+ASAP was created in partnership with The Monitoring Association (TMA) and the Association of Public Safety Communications Officials (APCO), with Vector Security President and CEO Pam Petrow co-chairing the steering committee.
 Vector Security was the first alarm company to use ASAP in the City of Richmond, VA in 2012.
-Vector Security assisted with implementation in Union County by helping to perform extensive testing prior to the system going live.
+Vector Security assisted with implementation in Hamilton County by helping to perform extensive testing prior to the system going live.

-“Alarm users in Union County, including several hundred Vector Security customers, will benefit from faster and more accurate emergency response with the implementation of ASAP,” said Anita Ostrowski, Vice President of Central Station Services, Vector Security.
-“We hope the positive impact that ASAP will bring to Union County will encourage other major 911 centers in the nation to adopt this technology as well.”
+“Alarm users in Hamilton County, including several hundred Vector Security customers, will benefit from faster and more accurate emergency response with the implementation of ASAP,” said Anita Ostrowski, Vice President of Central Station Services, Vector Security.
+“We hope the positive impact that ASAP will bring to Hamilton County will encourage other major 911 centers in the nation to adopt this technology as well.”

 “As a security provider, we seek ways to promote ASAP’s value to municipalities and public agencies, and help other alarm companies implement it for the greater good of the industry and the safety of our communities,” she added.

-Other municipalities that have implemented ASAP include Richmond, VA; Houston, TX; Washington D.C.; James City County, York County and Henrico County, VA; Tempe and Chandler, AZ; Boca Raton, FL; Cary, High Point and Kernersville, NC; Guilford County, Wilson County, and Durham County, NC; Johnston County, NC; Denton County and Grand Prairie, TX; Morgan County, AL; Delaware County, OH; Bucks County, PA; Newport News, VA; Manatee County, FL; Monroe County, NY; Williamson County, TX; Dane County, WI; and Highland Park, TX.
+Other municipalities that have implemented ASAP include Richmond, VA; Houston, TX; Washington D.C.; James City County, York County, Loudoun County and Henrico County, VA; Tempe and Chandler, AZ; Boca Raton, FL; Cary, High Point and Kernersville, NC; Guilford County, Wilson County, Durham County, Johnston County, and Union County NC; Denton County and Grand Prairie, TX; Morgan County, AL; Delaware County, OH; Bucks County, PA; Newport News, VA; Manatee County, FL; Monroe County, NY; Williamson County, TX; Dane County, WI; and Highland Park, TX.